clicon/clixon/docker/base/README.md

 The clixon docker base image can be used to build clixon applications.
-It has all the whole code for a clixon release which it downloads from git - it does not use local code (note it may even use develop branch).
+It has all the whole code for a clixon release which it downloads from git.

-See [../system/README.md] for how to build the clixon example application using the base image.
+See [clixon-system](../system/README.md) for a more complete clixon image.

 ## Build and push

-Perform the build by 'make docker'.
+Perform the build by `make docker`.
-You may also do 'make push' if you want to push the image, but you may then consider changing the image name (in the makefile:s).
+You may also do `make push` if you want to push the image, but you may then consider changing the image name (in the makefile:s).

 You may run the container directly by going directly to example and the docker runtime scripts there